seanthegeek/mastodon-listmanager/README.md

 PATH is checked.

-After Python is installed, download a copy of this repository, open a terminal/command prompt , `cd` into the directory, and install the Python requirements.
+After Python is installed, download a copy of this repository, open a terminal/command prompt, `cd` into the directory, and install the Python requirements.

 > pip install --user -U -r requirements.txt